+'''

-<button onclick="getScholarResults(document.getElementById('searchbox').value);">Search</button>
+<button

+onclick="getScholarResults(document.getElementById('searchbox').v

+alue);">Search</button>

+'''

-- If you open the program in the emulator, you should see an alert box appear if you click search without typing something. - When the user searches, you should also show a loading icon to tell the user something is happening.
+- If you load the program in the simulator or web browser now after saving and recompiling, you should see an alert box appear if you click search without typing something. - When the user searches, you should also show a loading icon to tell the user something is happening.
 To do that, you'll need to change the style of the DIV container where we have our loading image.
-Add the following after the IF statement you created to check if the 'authorname' field is empty.
+Add the following code after the IF statement you created to check if the 'authorname' field is empty.

+'''

 document.getElementById("loading").style.display="";

+'''